Mukden incident: Controversy

-Historiography
+Contemporary CCP historiography

 In 2017, the Chinese Communist Party (CCP) officially recognized the Mukden incident as the start of its "War of Resistance" against the Empire of Japan as opposed to the 1937 Marco Polo Bridge incident.
 Historian Emily Matson stated that this shift in the official timeline is part of a domestic "legitimizing narrative" that aims to enhance the CCP's prestige and discredit the Nationalist government's "nonresistance policy" at the time.

 Remembrance

 Each year at 10:00 a.m. on 18 September, air-raid sirens sound for several minutes in numerous major cities across China.
 Provinces include Heilongjiang, Jilin, Liaoning, Hainan, and others.